 We have 3 review periods each growing season.
 Please ensure that your plot is ready to go prior to the review period.
 You can find out what we will be looking for here.

-Fall: 1st Round – November 1st to November 8th
+Autumn: 1st Round – November 2nd to November 9th

 You can also check our event calendar for any upcoming Community Garden event here.